 Extraordinary onsite assessments may be conducted, including unannounced assessments, to investigate formal complaints or other changes in a MSCB’s status that may affect the ability of the MSCB to fulfill IAS requirements for accreditation.

 All costs associated with the extraordinary assessment will be the responsibility of the accredited MSCB.

+Unanounnced visits are extraordinary assessments and will be conducted by IAS on MSCB’s certified clients.
+MSCBs must undertake investigative measures for any deficiencies identified during these visits and shall report to IAS immediately.
+Where required, IAS will invoice the MSCBs for the cost of these activities.

 RESPONSIBILITIES OF MSCB